yanamaki0208/middle-square-method/README.md

 # middle-square-method
-This is the repository for the middle-square method.
+This is a repository of  that middle-square method have been converted to ROS.